freezy/dmd-extensions/README.md

 The command line tool can also display image files on the DMD device and render frames to bitmap files.

+### Colors

+If you have an RGB display, you can override the color tone in which the output is rendered.
+However, in order to do this, you must force the source to produce grayscale frames.
+You can do this by using the `--use-gray-4` parameter.
+Then use the `--color` parameter to specify the color.
+Example:

+    dmdext test -d virtual --use-gray4 --color=8080ff

 ## Install Instructions